 |File Path in File Manager (or in FTP)*

 - Replace "example.com" with the primary (main) domain on your account (the domain name you provided when you signed up for a hosting plan at HostGator).

 - *The full path is actually "/home/cpanelusername/public_html/" rather than "/public_html/."
 In most places, you will see "/public_html/" instead of the full path since it is assumed you know you are in your home directory.

 File permissions are important to keep your website files secured.
-The default permissions of your public_html and the files and folders within it are as follows.
+The default permissions of your public_html and its files and folders are as follows.